Bayton CE Primary School

 The children are encouraged to develop fluent language skills in their oral work, whilst working in groups or with the whole class.
 They are given the opportunity to tell stories or read poems aloud to the rest of the group, as well as a wide range of drama skills such as role play, hot seating, improvisation and scripted tasks.
 Self-confidence in the spoken word is important and this, together with the ability to listen, is encouraged.

 Writing skills are developed which should enable the children, by the end of KS2, to write both fiction and non-fiction forms, for a variety of purposes and audiences.
 Spelling, basic grammar, punctuation and good handwriting style all have a part to play in the development of language users and are considered important factors in the skills needed by a child.
-Pupils from Y1 upwards have daily grammar, punctuation and spelling sessions.
+Pupils from Y1 upwards have daily grammar, punctuation and spelling sessions through the No Nonsense Spelling programme.

 Should your child require some additional support in English, we offer extra help with one to one tuition, small group interventions and booster classes are offered in Y6.
 We offer similar extension opportunities for our more able pupils in years 2 and 6.